 The Vision Paper is the first step in preparation of a new master plan for Hanging Rock Reserve and the East Paddock.

 The Vision Paper describes what is valued about Hanging Rock precinct, as well as some issues and challenges, looking to opportunities for the future.

 Submissions on the Vision Paper have closed and are being assessed.
 They will help inform the drafting of the master plan.

 The aim of the master plan is to retain the precinct's international reputation as a popular local and tourist destination that has strong social, cultural and environmental values.

 The draft master plan is expected to be submitted to council by the end of the year for consideration.
 Following endorsement by the Minister for Environment, Energy and Climate Change, the draft master plan will be available for public comment until March 2017.

-The report found that integrated management of both the Reserve and East Paddock is important to the long term sustainability of the Hanging Rock Precinct.
+An independent report found that integrated management of both the reserve and East Paddock is important to the long-term sustainability of the precinct.

-- Joint development between DELWP and Council of a new masterplan for the precinct (including East Paddock) in consultation with nominated key stakeholder groups
+- Joint development between DELWP and Council of a new masterplan for the precinct (including East Paddock) in consultation with Traditional Owners and key stakeholders.